flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

         - 1
         - 2

-- A32NX_PNEU_ENG_{number}_INTERMEDIATE_TRANSDUCER_PRESSURE:
-    - Pressure measured at the intermediate pressure transducer, -1 if no output
-    - psi
-    - Only on the A380X

 - A32NX_PNEU_ENG_{number}_TRANSFER_TRANSDUCER_PRESSURE
     - Pressure measured at the transfer pressure transducer, -1 if no output
     - psi